Skip to Content

 Detroit’s big boom in the ‘20s and ‘30s means the city is absolutely crawling with gorgeous Art Deco architecture.
 Take a tour of the city to soak it all in (and learn a little history to boot!).

-An elevated view of the Heidelberg Project in Detroit, featuring a colorfully decorated bus, house, and many, many pieces of art on display.
+An elevated view of the Heidelberg Project in Detroit, featuring a colorfully decorated bus, house, and many pieces of art on display.

 (Source: The Heidelberg Project via Facebook)